jonkeane/bthidhub/install/readme.txt

   5) Run: ssh pi@[rpi-ip-address] 'bash -s' < setup.sh
      Password, if not change above, is 'raspberry'.

 That last step could take an hour to complete.
-When the RPi reboots, the LED will switch off once the service is ready to use.
+Then reboot with `sudo reboot` When the RPi reboots, the LED will switch off once the service is ready to use.

 Finally, go to the [rpi-ip-address]:8080 for the web configuration interface